 Place-based learning brings schools and community together on a common pathway dedicated to stewardship and life-long learning.
 It is teaching by using landscape, family, and community surroundings as the educational foundation.
 Significant learning takes place outdoors and in the community.
 This community expands outward from local landscape and home, to regional realities, and ultimately, to international issues.
 In coming to know one’s place, one comes to know what is fundamental to all places.

-Each monthly unit and all lessons, learning materials and skills will be carefully aligned with Wisconsin Model Early Learning Standards (WMELS), Next Generation Science Standards, Wisconsin Standards for Social Studies, and Common Core Standards for Math and English Language Arts.
+We recognize the importance of having our students be able to enter and succeed in any learning environment when they leave KVFS.
+Our Seasonal Studies Curriculum and all lessons, learning materials and skills will be carefully aligned with Wisconsin Model Early Learning Standards (WMELS), Next Generation Science Standards, Wisconsin Standards for Social Studies, and Common Core Standards for Math and English Language Arts.

 “If a child happens to show that they knows any fact about astronomy, or plants, or birds, or rocks, or history, that interests them and you, hush all the classes and encourage them to tell it so that all may hear.
 Then you have made your schoolroom like the world.”